 Healthcare systems should increase the priority of physical activity assessment, advice, and promotion.
 (HC-1) [View Tactics]

-Healthcare systems and professional societies should establish the spectrum of physical inactivity to insufficient physical activity as a treatable and preventable condition with profound health and cost implications.
+Healthcare systems and professional societies should recognize physical inactivity and insufficient physical activity as treatable and preventable with profound health and cost implications.
 (HC-2) [View Tactics]

-Healthcare systems should partner with other sectors to promote access to evidence-based physical activity-related services and to reduce health disparities.
+Healthcare systems should partner with other sectors to promote access to evidence-based physical activity-related services that increase health equity.
 (HC-3) [View Tactics]

 Universities, post-graduate training programs, and professional societies should include basic physical activity education in the training of all healthcare professionals.
 (HC-4) [View Tactics]